soutovnc/soutovnc/README.md

 ## Hii!
 I'm Vinicius de Souto
-- 💻 | I work with React and typescript.
+- 💻 | I develop mobile and frontend solutions.
-- :books: | I'm studying node.js and react native.
+- :books: | I'm like to constantly study.
-- 🚀 | Looking for opportunities outside Brazil.
 - 💙 | In my spare time I like to read, run, plan trips!

 ## Technologies